Safety of COVID-19 vaccines

 The European Medicines Agency (EMA) monitors the safety of COVID-19 vaccines authorised in the European Union (EU) extremely carefully.
 This enables the detection of any rare side effects that may emerge once many millions of people are vaccinated.

-- Over 528 million doses of vaccines have been given to people in the EU and European Economic Area (EEA) as of the beginning of September 2021.
+- Since the start of the pandemic, over 1 billion doses of vaccines have been given to people in the EU and European Economic Area (EEA).

 - The authorised COVID-19 vaccines are safe and effective.
 They were evaluated in tens of thousands of participants in clinical trials and have met EMA’s scientific standards for safety, efficacy and quality.